jimbobding/Bar-Hop-UK/readme.md

 Logo's

-I used to loos through out the appin keeping with the comic esque theme.
-Both of the logos had anchor tags that linked backed to the home page.
+I used the logos throughout the app in keeping with the comic esque theme.
+Both of the logos had anchor tags that linked back to the home page.
 I used the website
 [Canva](https://www.canva.com/) to design the logos.

 <p align="center">